The Wrap-Up Show

 The Howard Stern Wrap-Up Show (commonly just called The Wrap-Up Show) is a radio show that follows The Howard Stern Show on Howard 101, an uncensored channel on Sirius XM Radio.
-Originally hosted by Jon Hein until September 2022, it is hosted by Rahsaan and Executive producer Gary Dell'Abate, the show discusses everything that happened on that day's Stern Show with listeners and various celebrity guests.
+Originally hosted by Jon Hein until September 2022, it was hosted for a time by Rahsaan Rogers and Executive Producer Gary Dell'Abate.
+The show discusses everything that happened on that day's Howard Stern Show.
+Calls from listeners are taken and celebrity guests occasionally sit in.
 It used to have other Howard Stern employees from their back office sit in on a consistent basis, but the platform has since changed.

-Because The Howard Stern Show is contractually bound to broadcast a minimum of four hours on Sirius XM, there is no set time when the show ends, or effectively when The Howard Stern Wrap-Up Show begins.
-Regardless, The Howard Stern Wrap-Up Show now follows the main show west coast broadcast and broadcasts for about an hour.